Logo of AccediaContact us

 - Gabriela Nenova, Software Consultant

-10. trust your mentor
+10. Trust your mentor

 Should it be during an educational course or your first months at the new job, having a mentor is always extremely useful and even crucial for your abilities and understanding of the projects you are working on?
 They will always be there to answer any of your questions whether related to certain technologies, internal processes, or possible career paths.
 Moreover, they are usually someone with years of experience in your new company, thus can help you socialize and get to know the company’s procedures better.
 For example, when joining Accedia as a software developer you are being assigned a mentor from day one.
 They are in charge of your onboarding both within the company and the project itself, work with you side by side, and support you throughout the entire work process.